 In case $m=2$, this is $2Kc_1/(c_1+Kr^2)^\frac{3}{2}$.
-And therefore one sees that, in the boundary, when $r\nearrow r_0$, the scalar curvature is $0$ if $K>0$ and $-\infty$ if $K<0$.
-Also notice the sectional curvature of the, also totally geodesic, zero-section $M\hookrightarrow\tm$ is clearly $K/\sqrt{c_1}$.
+And therefore one sees that, in the boundary, when $r\nearrow r_0$, the scalar curvature is $0$, if $K>0$, and $-\infty$, if $K<0$.
+Also notice the sectional curvature of the zero-section $M\hookrightarrow\tm$, also totally geodesic, is clearly $K/\sqrt{c_1}$.
 But this is precisely the sectional curvature of the fibre $D_{r_0}$ at 0, so we may wonder of an Einstein metric on $\tm$ (we recall, for Einstein metrics on 4-manifolds, orthogonal planes have the same sectional curvature).

 In searching for Einstein metrics on the whole space, there is a test in \cite[Corollary 2.1]{Alb2014d} which one may perform when the base manifold is itself Einstein.
-Again, like the $\mathrm{G}_2$ metrics of Bryant-Salamon, our K\"ahler manifolds satisfy that necessary condition, from the Ricci tensor, and they could indeed be Einstein, with Einstein constant
+Again, like the $\mathrm{G}_2$ metrics of Bryant-Salamon, our K\"ahler manifolds satisfy that necessary condition, from the Ricci tensor, and indeed they may well be Einstein, with Einstein constant

 It is easy to apply the referred test.
 Certainly, when $m\neq2$, the spaces are not Ricci flat and thus their holonomy is ${\mathrm{U}}(m)$.
 Let us give an explicit proof of this result. \begin{teo} In case $K=0$, the K\"ahler metric $\mg{\calT_{M,r_0}}$ on ${\calT_{M,r_0}}$ is flat.